 2. Feature Extraction

 This component entails deriving meaningful features from the respective modalities.
-For instance, in images, feature extraction includes recognizing different objects or patterns, whereas in textual data, it includes parsing the context, sentiment, or key phrases.
+For instance, in images, feature extraction involves recognizing different objects or patterns, whereas in textual data, it involves parsing context, sentiment, and key phrases.

 Feature extraction is critical to the AI since it helps the AI understand different types of data very well.